jecottrell3/bridge/README.txt

 	a 6310 hand becomes a 0136 one.
 This mode can be used to Determine the Frequency of Voids, Singletons as well as Long Suits.

+	NOTE: Suit lengths are in Hex; A is 10, B is 11, C is 12, and D is 13.

 	The arguments WHAT and HOW are Encoded as wither Zero or One.
 They both default to 1 if omitted.
 I need a Better Way to Encode this.